core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * "observer-check": An optional field that controls the maximum number of seconds between two consecutive Observe notifications sent as Confirmable messages to each topic subscriber (see {{unsubscribe}}).
 Encoded as a CBOR unsigned integer greater than 0, it ensures that subscribers that have lost interest and silently forgotten the observation do not remain indefinitely on the server's observer list.
 If another CoAP server hosts the topic-data resource, that server is responsible for applying the "observer-check" value.
 The default value for this field is 86400, as defined in {{RFC7641}}, which corresponds to 24 hours.

-* "initialize": An optional boolean field that, when set to `true`, allows the topic-data resource to be pre-populated with a zero-length (empty) representation without an explicit Content-Format.
-This behavior facilitates one-shot publication and topic creation, enabling CoAP clients to subscribe by default without encountering a `4.04 Not Found` error.
-If this field is not present or set to 'false', the broker behaves as usual, and the topic-data resource is not initialized.
+* "initialize": An optional field encoded as a CBOR byte string that contains the initial representation to pre-populate the topic-data resource.
+When present, the broker MUST create the topic and initialize the topic-data resource with this representation using the Content-Format specified in "topic-content-format".
+This allows the topic to be immediately subscribable without encountering a `4.04 Not Found` error.
+The representation MUST be valid for the specified Content-Format.
+For example, for CBOR-based formats, an empty array encoded as `0x80` (CBOR for `[]`) is a valid empty representation.
+If this field is not present, the broker behaves as usual, and the topic-data resource is not initialized.
+When this field is present, "topic-content-format" MUST also be specified.

 ## Discovery